saberland/saber/website/pages/docs/page-interface.md

 The `page` is the center of Saber's data & routing system.

-The built-in page properties are listed below, but you can also use expose custom properties on `page`
+The built-in page properties are listed below, you can also expose custom properties on `page`.

 ## Properties